-The Director, Social Investment is expected to deliver high quality transaction structuring services to Social Finance’s partners, including: building and maintaining critical external relationships, overseeing and guiding transaction structuring for social investment products, creating and delivering strong analyses and materials to guide recommendations and negotiations, and developing team members.
 The composition of the Director’s social investment portfolio will be fluid and subject to change according to opportunities and projects available.
-Core social investment responsibilities may include, but are not limited to the following:
+Core social investment responsibilities may include the following:

 Whether developing a Social Impact Bond (SIB), Career Impact Bond (CIB), investment fund(s) or another financial product designed to drive social progress, each Director may be responsible for the following:

 - Marketing Social Finance and its offerings to potential partners

 - Identifying social enterprises to scale and create innovative methods to finance their social progress

 - Overseeing social investment teams and collaborating with social enterprises to: